JustinLove/onelife-client-patches/README.md

 - Home slips are standard white.
 You still only have one at a time.
 - Map slips are blue, you can have more than one, standard lifetime
-- Bell slips are gold, you can have more than one
+- Bell slips are gold and apoc towers are red, you can have more than one

+Since monument colors require object specific information, they are settable in

+`settings/locationSlipColors.ini`

+Format is
+`objectID r g b`

 ### Patch Development